Understanding SOAP Pt. 1

 Workshares and Multi-Algorithm Mining

 Here’s where SOAP gets interesting from a protocol design perspective.
-Quai blocks are authored exclusively by KawPow miners.
+Quai blocks are authored exclusively by KAWPOW miners.
 No other algorithm can create a Quai block.
-But other algorithms (SHA-256 from BCH, Scrypt from LTC/DOGE, and KawPow itself) can submit workshares that get included in KawPow blocks and earn QUAI rewards.
-Quai developed workshares initially to prevent selfish mining and provide hashrate samples for faster finality convergence, but the underlying mechanism naturally extends to support multiple proof-of-work algorithms beyond just KawPow.
+But other algorithms (SHA256d from BCH, Scrypt from LTC/DOGE, and KAWPOW itself) can submit workshares that get included in KAWPOW blocks and earn QUAI rewards.
+Quai developed workshares initially to prevent selfish mining and provide hashrate samples for faster finality convergence, but the underlying mechanism naturally extends to support multiple proof-of-work algorithms beyond just KAWPOW.
 Bitcoin incentive alignment tells us that the core issue is: how do you ensure miners are rewarded proportionally to their work when you can only observe block production, not hash attempts?
 Requiring miners to submit all attempted mining nonces is impossibly expensive.
 Mining pools solve this by having miners submit k-subblocks (shares that meet an easier difficulty target), and the pool pays based on share count.
 Quai brings this idea on-chain through workshares.
-But unlike traditional pool shares submitted off-chain, Quai workshares are WorkObjects that:- Do NOT meet Quai’s block difficulty target (not KawPow blocks)
+But unlike traditional pool shares submitted off-chain, Quai workshares are WorkObjects that:- Do not meet Quai’s block difficulty target (not KAWPOW blocks)

-- DO commit to the current Quai tip via parentHash in the WorkObject
+- Do commit to the current Quai tip via

 - Hardware diversity: ASICs for different algorithms contribute security through different physical supply chains, making it harder for any single manufacturer or hardware class to dominate.